Cory Booker: 2020 presidential campaign

 On February 1, 2019, Booker announced his campaign for the Democratic nomination for President of the United States in the 2020 presidential election.
 Before his announcement, it was widely speculated that he would run for president but he expressed uncertainty about it.
 Within a month after Booker announced his candidacy, Governor Phil Murphy, Bob Menendez, and every Democratic member of the House of Representatives from New Jersey endorsed him.
 Booker held a campaign kickoff rally in Newark on April 13.
 After qualifying for the first five Democratic Party presidential debates, he failed to meet the polling thresholds to participate in the sixth debate in December 2019.
 On January 13, 2020, Booker announced that he was suspending his campaign.
-In March 2020, Booker endorsed former Vice President Joe Biden for president.
+In March 2020, Booker endorsed former vice president Joe Biden for president.

 Political positions

 Booker has been called a liberal and progressive Democrat.
+Progressives have criticized Booker for various reasons.

+Progressivism

-As a senator, he has a liberal voting record.
-In a July 2013 Salon interview, Booker said, "there's nothing in that realm of progressive politics where you won't find me."
+Booker has a liberal voting record as a senator.
+In a July 2013 Salon interview, he said, "there's nothing in that realm of progressive politics where you won't find me."
 In a September 2013 interview with The Grio, when asked whether he considered himself a progressive, he said he was a Democrat and an American.
 According to the Humane Society, Booker has had the most pro-animal welfare voting record in the Senate year after year.